Protect Applied General Qualifications

 For some young people, an A level or a T level will not be the most appropriate route to support progression to higher education or employment.
 Although AGQs are available in similar subjects, they are a different type of qualification that provide a different type of educational experience.
 For some students, pursuing AGQs rather than A levels or T levels, will be the most effective way to develop the key skills valued by employers and universities.

 AGQs have transformed the life chances of hundreds of thousands of young people and made a huge contribution to both social mobility and economic growth.
-The government is currently consulting on the future of these qualifications and our response provides more information on our position.
+The government is currently consulting on the future of these qualifications; our response to the first round of this consultation in 2019 provides more information on our position.
+We will shortly be responding to the second round, which sets out extreme proposals to de-fund most AGQs by 2024, on the basis that there should be no overlap between A levels, T levels, and AGQs.

-We are urging the government to guarantee that AGQs (in their new, more rigorous format) will continue to be available to students alongside A levels and T levels in the future.
-Schools and colleges are extremely concerned that years of work developing and refining progression pathways based around AGQs could be undone through a top-down rationalisation of qualifications. #ProtectAGQs
+We are urging the government to guarantee that AGQs (in their new, more rigorous format) continue to be available to students alongside A levels and T levels in the future.
+Schools and colleges are extremely concerned that years of work developing and refining progression pathways based around AGQs could be undone through a top-down rationalisation of qualifications, and AGQs are highly valued by students and employers – removing them to increase the take up of T levels would be disastrous for social mobility and economic productivity. #ProtectAGQs

 We need the support of school and college leaders, governors, students, parents, teachers and support staff to make the campaign a success.
 There are lots of ways to get involved, for example: